BBVA/apicheck/docs/source/development/creating_commands.rst

 Output information
 ++++++++++++++++++

-To be able to chain your command into a a compatible ``API-Check`` pipeline, you command must output the execution result in the standard output (::samp:`stdout`).
+To be able to chain your command into a a compatible ``API-Check`` pipeline, you command must output the execution result in the standard output (:samp:`stdout`).